barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 header-img:
 ---

-# HOW TO BUILD A SCHOOL AND SCHOLARSHIP SEARCH APP (3SA) USING PYTHON AND STREAMLIT (PART 1) : DATA CLEANING AND PREPROCESSING
+# HOW TO BUILD A SCHOOL AND SCHOLARSHIP SEARCH APP (3SA) USING PYTHON AND STREAMLIT (PART 1): DATA CLEANING AND PREPROCESSING

+How many of you have been shocked by how much it costs to go to a University?
+How many hours have you spent searching for suitable schools and scholarships that match your program of interest and still not found anything?

-When it comes to education, academics are often faced with two main challenges : the high cost of education and the overwhelming process of finding suitable schools and scholarships for their specific program.
-I’ve addressed these issues with the School and Scholarship Search App (3SA) built using Python and Streamlit.
+To address these two major issues - the high cost of education and the difficulty of finding program-specific schools and scholarships, - I've built the School and Scholarship Search App (3SA) using Python and Streamlit.

-This article is divided into two parts: Part 1 covers data cleaning and pre-processing, while Part 2  will look into creating and designing an intuitive user interface.
+This app allows students to find schools that are tailored to their programs with accompanying scholarships, explore country-specific scholarships based on their program of interest, and find scholarships or schools based on their academic level of interest.

-In this article, we will learn the process of cleaning, handling missing data and restructuring the dataset  for building 3SA.
+In this article, we'll explore the process of building the School and Scholarship Search App (3SA) in two parts: Part 1 focuses on cleaning and pre-processing the data, while Part 2 focuses on creating a user-friendly interface.
+Specifically, we'll cover cleaning, handling missing data, and restructuring the dataset to build 3SA.

 ## Data Preprocessing and cleaning to build 3SA : Process To Follow

 Below is the process we can follow :
 1. Data Collection :
-    - Manual data collection from university websites and social media (Twitter and LinkedIn)
+    - Manually collects data from university websites and social media (Twitter and LinkedIn)

 2. Importing necessary libraries and loading the scholarship data :
     - Imports necessary Python libraries